Part 3: Management and Accountability

 Other staffing changes

-Aside from the CEO’s retirement, there were two staff departures during the year.
-Both employees took up positions in the private sector.
-For ongoing employees, departures represented 5.5 per cent of average staffing levels in 2010-11 (13.9 per cent in 2009-10).
+There were six staff departures during the year.
+Three non-ongoing staff completed short-term engagements and three ongoing staff exited.
+Two of these employees took up positions in the private sector.
+For ongoing employees, departures represented 7.5 per cent of average staffing levels in 2011-12 (5.5 per cent in 2010-11).

 The CEO has his terms and conditions set by the Secretary of the Department of The Treasury through a determination made under subsection 24(1) of the Public Service Act 1999.

-Pay rates as at 30 June 2011 are shown in Table 2.
+Pay rates as at 30 June 2012 are shown in Table 2.
 These rates were negotiated in the context of the Government’s remuneration policy and take account of relevant market rates.
 AOFM sets a conservative benchmark against financial services organisations using data provided by the Financial Institutions Remuneration Group.
 These data cover a wide range of public and private sector financial institutions, including banks, corporate treasuries and State debt management agencies.
-Mercer Human Resource Consulting provided independent advice in applying the data to the AOFM.
+AON Hewitt provided independent advice in applying the data to the AOFM.

 Remuneration within the range for the classification depends on individual performance ratings.
 Performance appraisals balance what is achieved (outputs) with how those results are obtained (behaviours).
 Performance-linked bonuses are not paid.

 Non-salary benefits provided to staff principally comprise superannuation and support for professional development through studies assistance, short courses and payment of job-relevant professional society membership fees.
-A mobile phone, Blackberry or laptop computer may be provided where there is a business need.
+A mobile phone, Blackberry, laptop, or other mobile device may be provided where there is a business need.
 Executive remuneration is reported in Note 12 of Part 4: Financial statements.

-Occupational health and safety services are provided by the Treasury under a Service Level Agreement.
-The Office has one Health and Safety Representative who assists employees in accord with Health and Safety Management Arrangements and the Occupational Health and Safety Act 1991.
+Health, wellbeing and safety services are provided by the Department of The Treasury under a Service Level Agreement.
+The AOFM has one Health and Safety Representative who assists employees in accord with the Work Health and Safety Act 2011.

-Staff members have access to a number of ongoing health activities, including health-related educational seminars, outdoor fitness programs, and other excercise classes.
-Flu vaccinations, health assessments, and dietary assistance were also provided in 2010-11.
-To prevent injuries in the workplace and to enhance the safety of staff, workplace assessments were conducted for all new starters.
-The desks in the front office were replaced to enable ergonomic adjustments for individual workstations.
-Counselling and other support is available under an Employee Assistance Program provided by Davidson Trahaire.
+Staff members have access to a number of ongoing health activities, including health-related educational seminars, outdoor fitness programs, and other exercise classes.
+Flu vaccinations, health assessments, and dietary assistance were also provided in 2011-12.
+Counselling and other support is available under an Employee Assistance Program provided by PPC Worldwide.

 Changes to disability reporting in annual reports